 When a permit application involving air dispersion modeling is received, modeling staff has 30 days to determine whether the modeling analysis is administratively complete.
 The modeling section staff will make a quick determination to see if the modeling analysis appears complete.
 This involves checking to see if modeling files are attached and readable and verifying that application forms and modeling report are present.
 If the analysis is incomplete, the staff will inform the applicant of the deficiencies as quickly as possible.
 This will halt the permitting process until sufficient information is submitted.
-If deficiencies are not resolved within 30 days it may result in ruling the application incomplete.
+Deficiencies not resolved prior to the completeness determination deadline may result in ruling the application incomplete.